IqraFatima-Coder/Smart_Fire_Extinguisher_System/README.md

 ### 🔧 Firmware Upload Instructions

-📝 If you are using a board with built-in ESP8266 (like Arduino UNO WiFi R3), DIP switches are onboard.
-If you are using separate arduino and esp8266 modules you can skip that step.
+📝 - If you are using a board with built-in ESP8266 (like Arduino UNO WiFi R3), DIP switches are onboard.**Important:** Press the reset button after setting the switches.
+   - If you are using separate arduino and esp8266 modules you can skip that step.
 Only make sure TX/RX connections are properly made.

 #### Step 1: Upload `fire_detection.ino` to ATmega328P